Belfries, former coalmines and boat lifts ... discover another facet of tourism in Wallonia.

 The Bois du Cazier and its heaps: a remarkable memorial siteListed by UNESCO as one of the major mining sites in Wallonia, the Bois du Cazier is a particularly touching memorial.
 Located South of Charleroi, this preserved industrial heritage site stretches along 26 hectares.
 A remarkable orientation trail has been designed to present its 3 heaps and architectural features.

-Bois-du-Luc: a UNESCO mining site, witness of the Industrial RevolutionBois-du-Luc, a major mining site, was one of the main witnesses of the industrial revolution in Wallonia.
+Bois-du-Luc: a UNESCO mining site, witness of the Industrial RevolutionThe Bois-du-Luc mining site was one of the main witnesses of the industrial revolution in Wallonia.
 This extraordinary historical heritage, wonderfully well preserved, is protected by UNESCO.